healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Boiling Time: 10m 4s

-For the common electric kettles (not gooseneck) like the Elite Gourmet, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-Confirming our first impression, the product took a staggering 10 minutes and 4 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+For the common electric kettles (not goosenecks) like the Elite Gourmet, we evaluate the time they take to boil a middle ground capacity of 1.5 liters of water.
+Much in tune with our first impression, this kettle took a staggering 10 minutes and 4 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F / 100°C).

-This result was our slowest recorded boiling time so far, even worse than our other tested kettles that had the same 1100 W of power.
-As a result, we had no choice but to give it a measly 4.9/10.
+This result was our slowest recorded boiling time overall, even worse than our other tested kettles that had the same 1100 W of power.
+As a result, we had no choice but to give it a measly score of 4.9/10.

 ### Energy Consumption